AndrioJonatas/AnywhereVR/README.md

 VR anywhere, streaming with basic stuff! **>>UPDATING<<**

 - All basic opinions are based on my tests and research to play VR anywhere.
-- Soon I will be showing you all about what I can do with these things.
+- I'll be showing everyone what I can do with these things.

 # Which Best ML Body Tracker?